Dreaming381/Latios-Framework/README.md

 Animation and Rendering provides authored animation, simulated animation, and everything in between.
-It includes an overhauled Entities Graphics for significantly improved performance of both skinned and non-skinned entities including true frustum culling and LOD support.
+It includes an overhauled Entities Graphics for significantly improved performance of both skinned and non-skinned entities including true frustum culling and LOD crossfade support.
 It also provides a comprehensive API for injecting custom effects into ECS rendering.

 On the animation side, Kinemation supports bone entity and optimized bone buffer configurations.
 It includes utilities for inertial blending.
 And for animation